Teen Murti Bhavan: History

-Situated in a 30-acre estate, the building is constructed of white stone and stucco, and faces the south side of Viceroy's House, known since 1950 as Rashtrapati Bhavan (President's House).
+Situated in a 12-hectare estate, the building is constructed of white stone and stucco, and faces the south side of Viceroy's House, known since 1950 as Rashtrapati Bhavan (President's House).
 It has an arched entrance, recessed windows, and the first floor has a pillared veranda on the back of the building, which overlooks the lawns.

 Teen Murti Bhavan, with pillared veranda overlooking the back lawn.

 Sikargah or Kushak Mahal, 14th-century hunting lodge built by Firoz Shah Tughlaq.

 One of the four Nehru Planetariums in India, is also situated in Teen Murti House grounds.
 It was inaugurated by the then Prime Minister (and Nehru's daughter), Indira Gandhi, on 6 February 1984.
 The planetarium's sky theatre is used for screening shows and as a gallery.
 The planetarium was reopened in September 2010, after renovations worth Rs.
 11 crore, ahead of the 2010 Commonwealth Games and received Queen's Baton.
 It now has 'Definiti optical star projector "Megastar" that can show 2 million stars.

 Close to the Nehru Planetarium within the Bhavan complex, stands the Shikargah, also known as Kushak Mahal, the hunting lodge of 14th-century ruler of the Sultanate of Delhi, Firoz Shah Tughlaq (r.
 1351–1388 AD).
 Built on a high platform of rubble masonry accessed by stairs, the near square structure contains three open bays, containing arches, with each bay further divided into three compartments.
 Firoz Shah's fort, Firoz Shah Kotla was situated far away on the banks of Yamuna River.
 Though, the 1912 map of Delhi shows a stream flowing near it towards the Yamuna.
 The monument is today protected by Archaeological Survey of India (ASI), and the nearby Kushak Road is named after it.